talhajjaj/read01.md/read12a.md

 Sets the appearance of the ends of lines. lineJoin = type
 Sets the appearance of the "corners" where lines meet.

+- Drawing text;
+The canvas rendering context provides two methods to render text:
+Strokes a given text at the given (x,y) position.
+Optionally with a maximum width to draw .
+Styling text;
+There are some more properties which let you adjust the way the text gets displayed on the canvas: font = value textAlign = value textBaseline = value